 Search for keywords like “Copywriter for hire” and add in some industry or location specific words.

-This will yield tons of writers to contact.
+This will yield tons of freelance copywriters for hire to contact.

 Pitch them with the project you’re working on, your budget, and schedule a discovery call.